Organisation of Islamic Cooperation: Fitna

 The OIC, on 28 March 2008, joined the criticism of the film Fitna by Dutch lawmaker Geert Wilders, which features disturbing images of violent acts juxtaposed with alleged verses from the Quran.

 Houthis

-In March 2015, the OIC announced its support for the Saudi Arabian-led intervention in Yemen against the Shia Houthis.
+In March 2015, the OIC announced its support for the Saudi Arabian-led intervention in Yemen against the Zaydi Houthis.

 Israeli–Palestinian conflict

 The OIC supports a two-state solution to the Israeli–Palestinian conflict.

 The OIC calls for a boycott of Israeli products in an effort to pressure Israel into ending the occupation of the Palestinian territories.

 At a 2013 meeting in Conakry, Guinea, Secretary-General Ekmeleddin Ihsanoglu said that foreign ministers would discuss the possibility of cutting ties with any state that recognised Jerusalem as the capital of Israel or that moves its embassy to its environs.

 At a December 2017 extraordinary meeting held in response US President Donald Trump's decision to recognise Jerusalem, the "Istanbul Declaration on Freedom for Al Quds". was adopted.

 In September 2019, the OIC condemned Israeli Prime Minister Benjamin Netanyahu's plans to annex the eastern portion of the occupied West Bank known as the Jordan Valley.
 In January 2024, the OIC expressed support for South Africa's ICJ genocide case against Israel.